puppetlabs/puppet-docs/source/r10k/1.5/configure_r10kyaml.md

     basedir: '/etc/puppet/environments'
 ~~~

+#####`prefix`

-* `prefix`: Allows environment names to be prefixed with the short name of the specified source.
+Allows environment names to be prefixed with the short name of the specified source.
 This prevents collisions when multiple sources are deployed into the same directory.

 ~~~
 sources: